-Japan population: One in 10 people aged 80 or older for first time
+Japan population: One in 10 people now aged 80 or older

 For the first time ever, more than one in 10 people in Japan are now aged 80 or older.